codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers/azure-triggers.md

 ---
-title: "Azure Registry Trigger"
+title: "Azure Registry trigger"
-description: "Learn how to trigger Codefresh pipelines from Azure Registry events"
+description: "Trigger Codefresh pipelines from Azure Registry events"
-group: configure-ci-cd-pipeline
+group: pipelines
 sub_group: triggers
 redirect_from:
   - /docs/pipeline-triggers/configure-azure-trigger/
 toc: true
 ---

-It is possible to define and manage Azure Registry Pipeline triggers with the Codefresh UI.
+Define and manage Azure Registry triggers for pipelines with the Codefresh UI.

 This allows you to trigger Codefresh pipelines when an Azure Registry event happens (e.g. a new Docker image is uploaded).

-## Manage Azure Triggers with Codefresh UI
+## Manage Azure triggers with Codefresh UI

 The process involves two parts:

 1. Creating a trigger in Codefresh.
-This will result in a special Codefresh webhook URL
+This will result in a special Codefresh webhook URL.
-1. Creating a new notification in the Azure Registry that will use this URL to call Codefresh
+1. Creating a new notification in the Azure Registry that will use this URL to call Codefresh.

-Make sure that you have an Azure cloud account and have already [created a registry](https://docs.microsoft.com/en-us/azure/container-registry/).
+> Make sure that you have an Azure cloud account and have already [created a registry](https://docs.microsoft.com/en-us/azure/container-registry/).

-### Create a new Azure Trigger
+### Create a new Azure trigger

 To add a new Azure trigger, navigate to a Codefresh Pipeline *Configuration* view and expand the *Triggers* section.
 Press the `Add Trigger` button and select a `Registry` trigger type to add.